kucerakk/ois-2022/doc/source/index.rst

-Who has allocted floating IPs but not using it?
+Who has allocated floating IPs but not using it?
 -----------------------------------------------

 .. code-block:: python